stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 individually to each statement and the resultant PSyIR returned.

 .. note:: At the moment the only statements supported within a
-          sequence of statements are assignments.
+          sequence of statements are assignments and loops.
 If other types of statement are found then an exception will be raised.

-.. warning:: The above rules are invalid if an inactive variable is
+.. warning:: The above rules are invalid if a passive variable is
-             modified and that inactive variable is read both before and after it is modified from within active statements.
+             modified and that passive variable is read both before and after it is modified from within active statements or loops.
 This case is not checked in this version, see issue #1458.